 So today we took some photos before I wash it.

-Community Question: Math Review for College - Community Question is a category inspired by you.
+Community Question: Help me motivate my boys! - Community Question is a category inspired by you.
 Here and there readers write in with questions that are better served by the varied, experiential knowled...